-I really believe that lovingkindness is being developed in any skillful practice of meditation.
+I believe that Lovingkindness is being developed in any skillful practice of meditation, even if it’s not named or articulated.
 If we go back to the first exercise we practiced, developing concentration by settling our attention on a chosen object, like the feeling of the breath, we see the quiet role of lovingkindness.
 When we discover that it usually isn’t 800 breaths before our minds wander.
-More commonly, it is 1 breath, maybe 2 or 3, and then we are gone.
+More commonly, it is one breath, maybe two or three, and then we are gone.
 Then comes the moment when we realize we’ve been distracted.
 Our common response would be to feel that we’ve failed, to rail against ourselves.

 What we practice, though, is letting go gently rather than harshly, and returning to the object of concentration with kindness and compassion for ourselves.
 Thus, those qualities deepen even if we don’t give voice to those words.

 Lovingkindness is also present in mindfulness of the body and thoughts and emotions.
 This is the non-judgmental quality within mindfulness, that sees what our experience is without adding shame, or blame, or comparing, or reifying negativity, as in “I am such an angry person and always will be.”
 The more mindful we are, the more kindness and compassion towards ourselves, we are cultivating.